Raid (military): Large scale raiding

+It is documented that large war parties of the Bororo, Kayapo, Munduruku, Guaraní, and Tupi people carried out long-distance raids across the interior of Brazil.

+In 1872, the Mapuche leader Calfucurá and his 6,000 warriors attacked several cities in Argentina.
+These events were a catalyst for the government to mount the Conquest of the Desert.

 Seaborne

 Raiding by sea was known at the time of the Pharaohs, when the shipborne forces of the Sea Peoples caused serious disruption to the economies of the eastern Mediterranean.

+In pre-colonial thalassocracies in the islands of the Philippines, sea raids (mangayaw) and land wars (mangubat), were regular seasonal activities by warring polities, particularly among the Visayans.
+Participating in or defending against these raids were part of the duties of the noble (maginoo) and warrior castes (like the timawa and maharlika).
+The main purpose of the raids were to gain prestige in combat, to pillage, and to capture hostages.
+Participation and prowess in these raids were recorded in the widespread practice of full-body tattooing (batok).
+Raids were usually seaborne, and coastal communities had sentinels that watch for possible raids.
+When spotted, it was preferable for the defenders to meet the attackers at sea in ship-to-ship combat (bangga) rather than engage them on land.
+The raids had strict codes of conduct on the treatment of captives.
+People who surrendered were spared, to be ransomed or to work under temporary indentured servitude as alipin then set free.
+Anyone who kills a captive is required to pay their value, or risk becoming an alipin themselves.
+Higher-ranked captives were treated well and were usually ransomed by relatives.

 In the early Middle Ages, Viking raiders from Scandinavia attacked the British Isles, France and Spain, attacking coastal and riverside targets.
 Much Viking raiding was carried out as a private initiative with a few ships, usually to gain loot, but much larger fleets were also involved, often as intent on extorting protection money (English: Danegeld) as looting and pillaging.
 Raiding did not cease with the decline of the Viking threat in the 11th century.
 It remained a common element of the medieval naval warfare.
 Extensive naval raiding was carried out by all sides during the Hundred Years War, often involving privateers such as John Hawley of Dartmouth or the Castilian Pero Niño.
 In the Mediterranean, raiding using oared galleys was common throughout the Middle Ages and into the Renaissance and was particularly a feature of the wars between the Christian powers and the Ottoman Empire in the 16th century.
 Raiding formed a major component of English naval strategy in the Elizabethan era, with attacks on the Spanish possessions in the New World.
 A major raid on Cadiz to destroy shipping being assembled for the Spanish Armada was carried out by Sir Francis Drake in 1587.
+Similarly the Dutch executed the Raid on the Medway during the Second Anglo-Dutch War and the Dutch Raid on North America during the Third Anglo-Dutch War.